 Fees & funding

-The tuition fee for the year for students entering in 2018/19 is £5950.
+The tuition fee for the year for students is £5950.
 The amount you will pay may increase each year to take into account the effects of inflation.

-The tuition fee for the year for students entering in 2018/19 is £11500.
+The tuition fee for the year for students is £11500.
 The amount you will pay is fixed at this level for each year of your course.

 Our Library is open 24 hours a day, seven days a week, every day of the year, providing you with access to specialist books and journals, learning spaces, computers, multimedia facilities and media equipment hire.
 Tens of thousands of our Library's digital resources, including ebooks, e-journals and databases, can be accessed online at a time and place to suit you.